• Skip to primary navigation

 A vegan protein cookie with chocolate with cookie crumbs around it.

-• The taste and texture!
-These healthy protein cookies are so soft and chewy, perfectly sweet, and loaded with chocolate.
+• The taste!
+These healthy vegan protein cookies are so soft and chewy and are loaded with chocolate.

-• They are so easy to make and take just 10 minutes to cook.
-Plus, you don't need to chill the dough before baking them!
+• They are quick and easy to make and only take 10 minutes to bake.

 • Chia egg - this is key to give these cookies the perfect chewy texture while keeping these cookies egg free.
 I tried making these cookies without a chia egg and they just don't turn out as well.